Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Experiments

 MCFNet integrates low parameter count, low computational cost, and high segmentation performance.
 Our designed model effectively balances performance with parameter and computational cost, demonstrating significant advantages over existing state-of-the-art methods.
-To illustrate this, we conduct experiments on the CPCGEA dataset and compare our model’s results with several benchmark models.
-These experimental results are visualized in figures, clearly showing the performance of the MCFNet model.
-As shown in Fig. 9, our model not only exhibits excellent segmentation performance but also achieves or surpasses the performance of existing methods while maintaining a smaller parameter size and lower computational cost.
-This indicates that our model offers higher efficiency and better scalability in practical applications.
-The optimization of performance, computational cost, and parameter size makes our model suitable for resource-constrained environments and lays a solid foundation for its future promotion and application in various scenarios.
+To substantiate the approach, we evaluate on the CPCGEA dataset, comparing our model with several strong baselines.
+Figure~\ref{modelParamFLOPs} and Table~\ref{tab:MODEL COMPLEXITY} clearly indicate that MCFNet achieves excellent segmentation performance alongside lower parameter count and computation than competing approaches.
+These results indicate that our model delivers higher computational efficiency and superior scalability in real-world deployments.
+The optimization of performance, computational cost, and parameter size makes our model suitable for resource-constrained environments and lays a solid foundation for its future application in various scenarios.